21 SECRETS summer studios 2019

 And — because it’s more fun to create in community, there’s a private Facebook group dedicated to each Summer Studio where you can share your work, receive feedback, and mingle with your peers.

-Then when the live version is all done, you receive a downloadable eBook of all the workshops that is yours to keep.
+The Summer Studio lessons are now available in Self-Guided downloadable eBooks.
+So that means all of the workshops are yours to keep.
 You can return to these lessons again and again and again!!!

 Let’s get this party started — scroll down to learn more!